Lupfen (card game): Special card combinations

 If a player has 2 Unters and 1 Ober - i.e. the weakest possible hand - he may end the deal early by calling "scrap!"
 (Verworfen).
-In a compulsory round, the cards are reshuffled and dealt again without anyone having to pay the pott.
+In a compulsory round, the cards are reshuffled and dealt again without anyone having to pay the pot.
 In a Lupfen, the player may wait until the game is on before scrapping.
 For example, a player with 2 Unters and an Ober can lupf and wait to see whether anyone plays.
-If no-one does, he wins the pott.
+If no-one does, he wins the pot.
 If another player takes up the challenge and wants to play, he reveals his hand and declares "scrap!" and the deal starts again.